xtevenx/ProRankings/README.md

     equivalent to if there was a year without play.
 This is done to try to account for the rapidly changing meta.
-*   The average rating is set to the average FIDE standard rating which is, as of April 2021, 1647.
-There is no meaning behind this and is done purely based on personal preference.
+*   The average rating is set to the average FIDE standard rating which is, as of May 2021, 1646.
+There is no meaning behind this and is done purely based on personal preference (in other words, for fun).

 Acknowledgements
 ----------------